 Education majors must maintain a high standard for GPAs to successfully complete their program.
-Educations majors must maintain a 3.0 GPA in Professional Education and Content Area coursework.
+Educations majors must maintain a 3.0 GPA in Professional Education coursework and a 2.5 GPA in Content Area coursework.
 This course must be passed with a grade of "C" or higher.
 Receiving a grade lower than a "C" will mean that this course must be repeated.